 Where should I eat?

 Just on the corner of Womanby Street, you have Tiny Rebel, the local Welsh brewery’s Cardiff bar.
 As well as serving some of the nicest (and sometimes outrageous) beers in the city, the bar also serves delicious burgers and pizzas and has a wide range of irresistible vegan grub on offer too.

 The venue is in the city centre, so you have a myriad of options!
 We’d highly recommend the Nos Da hostel just across the river.
 They serve local food and beer with a lovely view of the Afon Taf and the stadium!

 You can practice your Welsh with the bar staff as they all speak Welsh!

 Try this: “Allai gael peint o gwrw os gwelwch yn dda?” (“Can I get one pint of beer please?”)

-If you’re lucky enough, you might catch the venue’s office Cavapoo (cavalier crossed with a poodle), Archer roaming the building from time to time, making sure all the staff are in order and that everything is going swimmingly.
+If you’re lucky enough, you might catch the venue’s office pups Archer (Cavapoo) and Lemmy (Boston Terrier), roaming the building from time to time, making sure all the staff are in order and that everything is going swimmingly.

 The ground floor is accessible, but unfortunately, the top floor is not.

 Quite often the venue is open until 4am!